solygambas/electron-react-bug-logger/README.md

 ## <a name="buglogger"></a>3) Bug Logger

-An app bug tracker for teams using React with Electron.
+An app bug tracker for teams using React, Electron, MongoDB and Mongoose.

 [See bug-logger folder](https://github.com/solygambas/electron-react-bug-logger/tree/master/bug-logger)